shreyamalogi/PawfectMate-UI/README.md

-## Contribution - Show Your Support (Paw This) 🐾⭐📜✨
+## Contribution

-Feel the canine magic within you?
+🐾⭐📜✨ Feel the canine magic within you?
 Contribute to this enchanting doggy matchmaking and make it even more tail-wagging.
-Don't forget to paw the project! 🐾⭐
+Don't forget to star the project! 🐾⭐

-## License 🐕🕊️
+## License

-This project is enchanted under the spell of the MIT License.
+🐕🕊️ This project is enchanted under the spell of the MIT License.
 Share the doggy love responsibly!

 MIT License

 Copyright (c) 2021 Shreya Malogi

 Happy matchmaking! 🐶💖